okaram/IntroJava/IntVariablesAndOperators.md

 int c=10;
 ```

-And we can also declare several variables of the same type and initialize them at the same time, like this:
+Although JavaRepl does not support this syntax, in Java we can also declare several variables of the same type and initialize them at the same time, like this:
 ```java
 int x=10, y, z=x+1;
 ```

 ### Variable names
+We should always name our variables to denote their meaning (although i sometimes use short names like a or x in these notes :).

 Variables in java are composed of letters, numbers (digits), dollar sign ($) and underscore (_).
 Variable names cannot start with a digit.
 Java distinguishes between lowecase and uppercase letters, so *a* is a different variable than *A*.

 There's no specific limit to the lenght of variable names (you'll get tired before the compiler does :).